 LATE BREAKING NEWS

-You may now apply for the Senior Property Valuation Protection Program (“Senior Freeze”).
-This program provides important benefits to property owners.
+You may apply for the 2020 Widows/Widowers or Disability Exemption, as well as the Senior Property Valuation Protection (“Senior Freeze”) Program.
+These programs provide important benefits to property owners.
 Here’s how:

 SENIOR PROPERTY VALUATION PROTECTION (“SENIOR FREEZE”)

 Benefit: ‘Freezes’ the Limited Property Value of a primary residence owned by seniors (age 65+) for three years.
 Owner must have resided in the primary residence for at least two (2) years prior to application.

 Only the limited property value is “frozen.”
 Taxes are not “frozen” and will continue to be levied at the same rate as all other properties in the taxing district.

 Ownership: Applicant must own the property.

 Property must be the primary residence of the taxpayer.
 ‘Primary Residence’ is defined as the residence which is occupied by the taxpayer for nine (9) months of the calendar year.

 Owner must have resided in the primary residence for at least two (2) years prior to application.

 If the primary residence is a mobile home (personal property), the applicant's name must be on the title of the property.

 Age: Owner must fill out an application to apply.
 At least one of the two owners must be 65 years of age.
 Proof of age is required.